Where did it all begin?

 JP, B Soc Sc (Econ), BA, CMInstD

-He is, or has been, a Board member of several not-for-profit entities including SILC Charitable Trust (where he is Chair), the University of Waikato and Age Concern.
-He is currently a member of the AA Bay of Plenty District Council.
+He is, or has been, a Board member of several not-for-profit entities including SILC Charitable Trust and Volunteering Bay of Plenty (where he is Chair), the University of Waikato and Age Concern.
+He is currently a member of the AA Bay of Plenty District Council, and Chair of the Establishment Board for The Suzanne Aubert Catholic School.

 He managed two tertiary organisations prior to establishing Stellaris Ltd. He served on the University Academic Board for two years.